|Computer Science||Computer Science||Mr Parmar||OCR||A level|

 This course is relevant to the modern and changing world of computing.
 Computer Science is a practical subject where students are encouraged to apply the academic principles to real-world systems.
 It is an intensely creative subject that combines invention and excitement, that can look at the natural world through a digital prism.
 The Computer Science qualification values computational thinking, helping students to develop the skills to solve problems, design systems and understand the power and limitations of human and machine intelligence.

-GCSE grade 5 in Maths.
-GCSE grade 5 in Computer Science is preferred.
-However, we would also consider students who have not studied Computing Science before if they can demonstrate, at a meeting with the Head of Department, a keen prior interest and ability to learn coding (for example with Python, Visual Basic or Java).
+GCSE grade 6 in Maths.
+GCSE grade 6 in Computer Science is required but can be reviewed on an individual basis at the discretion of the department.
+We would also consider students who have not studied Computing Science before if they can demonstrate, at a meeting with the Head of Department, a keen prior interest and ability to learn coding (for example with Python, Visual Basic or Java).

 The A level course is studied over 2 years and is made up of 3 units: